moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

-Notice that we don’t have a plain `else` clause.
-That’s fine though it
+You might notice that we don’t have a plain `else` clause here.
+That’s
+fine—if none of the conditions are true then we will fall out after
+the last clause and then rather than returning a value explicitly from
+`sleep_in` it will implicitly return `undefined`.
+Whic should raise
-should raise the question, do these four branches cover all the
+the question, do these four branches cover all the possible cases so
+this function is in fact defined for all possible inputs?
+If they do,
-possible cases?
-If they do we could take the condition off the last
+then logically we could take the condition off the last `else if` like
-`else if` like this:
+this:

 ```javascript
 function sleep_in(weekday, vacation) {